redsymbol/faws/README.md

 Like ami-describe-anscestors, it works only with images that were created via ami-create-images, or those AMIs that are externally tagged in the same way ami-create-images does - for the same reasons.

+(not implemented yet)

+## ami-tag-image

+Tags an existing image in the same way that ami-create-image does.
+You must supply all the values yourself.